user27828/AgentOne/README.md

 # AgentOne - Vite/React front/backend for Ollama

-This app provides a frontend for Ollama installations that provide an API interface.
+This app provides a frontend for Ollama installations that provide a REST API interface.

-The structure makes use of Yarn workspaces, keep this in mind when modifying this for your own purposes.
+Todo: Add more functionality offered by the Ollama API.

 Requirements: